Towards Urban Planing AI Agent in the Age of Agentic AI: What to Consider in Learning Urban Planning AI Agents

 Besides, Agentic AI can be leveraged to simulate diverse community behaviors under planning scenarios and infer emergent needs by observing agent outcomes (e.g., failure to access services, congestion points, or repeated exposure to risk).

-Finally, geospatial foundation models, pretrained on large-scale maps, satellite images, and terrain data, can infer land-use, infrastructure density, and vulnerability, provide transferrable knowledge to tackle the issues of under-mapped or data-scarce regions.
+Finally, geospatial foundation models, pretrained on large-scale maps, satellite images, and terrain data, can infer land-use, infrastructure density, and vulnerability, providing transferrable knowledge to tackle the issues of under-mapped or data-scarce regions.